 - No refunds available after the third year.

-Can I register my dog if it has been declared dangerous or is a restricted breed?
 Yes, but in these instance you can only register for one year and the registration must renewed annually.

-Can I register my assistance dog?
 Yes, but in these instances you can only register your dog for one year and the registration must be renewed annually.

 You must provide evidence that your dog is an active assistance dog by providing supporting documents from the Department of Local Government, Sport and Cultural Industries (DLGSC)